Franz Josef Glacier: Advance and retreat

 Franz Josef Glacier exhibits a cyclic pattern of advance and retreat, driven by differences between the volume of meltwater at the foot of the glacier and volume of snowfall feeding the névé.
 Over the past 14,000 years glaciers worldwide have generally retreated.
-Most of New Zealand's large glaciers shrank significantly towards the end of the 20th century, a consequence of global warming.
+Most of New Zealand's large glaciers shrank significantly towards the end of the 20th century because of global warming.
 However, in the Southern Alps warmer temperatures cause increased precipitation on the western face of the Main Divide, and Franz Josef glacier being short and steep is more sensitive to increased snow in the névé than other glaciers.
 If the increased precipitation falls as snow, the glacier will advance; if as rain, it will retreat.
 Increased snowfall takes around 5–6 years to result in changes in the terminus location.